elizabethsiegle/30-seconds-of-swift-code/README.md

 <br><a href = "#table-of-contents">:arrow_up: Back to top</a>

 ### calc median
-One way of calculating the median of an array of integers
+One way of calculating the median of an array of integers.
 ```swift
 func calcMedian(arr: [Int]) -> Float {
     return Float(arr.sorted(by: <)[arr.count / 2])